PionixPublic/phyverso-yocto/README.md

 # How to use PhyVerso and build an Yocto image with basecamp

+## Step 0: Preparations when using git.pionix.com
+If you are using git.pionix.com to access this repository, you will have to add your SSH keys at https://git.pionix.com/user/settings/keys.

+Please only use the SSH URL to access the repositories on git.pionix.com because using HTTPS can break things down the line.

 ## Step 1: Clone this repository
 Create a folder (e.g. pionix) where everything will be placed.